Things to consider before applying to lower or primary school

 This would usually be your catchment school if there are places remaining after the allocation or the next nearest Central Bedfordshire school with places available appropriate to your child’s age range, which is closest to your home address.

-The next nearest school is identified by the measurement from the child’s home address to the school using walking or motorized route which is calculated by the Council’s GIS system.
-If this measurement is over the statutory walking distance for the age of the child or the route is deemed to be unsafe for the pupil (accompanied as necessary) to get to the identified school placement, then the School Transport Team will assess this further and provide transport where this is the case.
+The next nearest school is identified by the measurement from the child’s home address to the school using walking or motorised route which is calculated by our GIS system.
+If this measurement is over the statutory walking distance for the age of the child or the route is deemed to be unsafe for the pupil (accompanied as necessary) to get to the identified school placement, then our school transport team will assess this further and provide transport where this is the case.